Alberto Santos-Dumont: Legacy and tributes

 On 18 October 2005, the Brazilian Space Agency (AEB) and the Russian Federal Space Agency (Roscosmos) signed an agreement to carry out the Missão Centenário, which took Brazilian astronaut Marcos César Pontes to the International Space Station.
 The mission is a tribute to the centennial of Santos-Dumont's flight on the 14-bis, on 23 October 1906.
 The Soyuz TMA-8 spacecraft launched on 30 March 2006, from the Baikonur Launch Centre (Kazakhstan).
 On 26 July 2006 his name was included in the Steel Book of National Heroes in the Panteão da Pátria, in Brasília, granting him the status of National Hero.

 Cultural representations

-In 1902 the poet Eduardo das Neves composed the song "A Conquista do Ar" in honour of Santos-Dumont's achievements, described by Thomas Skidmore as ‘a conspicuous example of “ufanism” during the [Brazilian] belle époque’, while for Oliveira 2022 the song was "...an effort to insert Afro-Brazilians into cosmopolitan visions of flight."
-In 1924 Tarsila do Amaral painted "Carnaval em Madureira", onde representava a réplica torre com o dirigível construída em Madureira para o carnaval daquele ano, e a presença de afro-brasileiros durante a festa.
-During the 2004 carnival, the Unidos da Tijuca remembered the aviator, with several scientists - among them Nobel Prize winner Roald Hoffmann - dressed as Santos Dumont.
+In 1902 the poet Eduardo das Neves composed the song "A Conquista do Ar" in honour of Santos-Dumont's achievements, described by Thomas Skidmore as 'a conspicuous example of "ufanism" during the [Brazilian] belle époque', while for Oliveira 2022 the song was "...an effort to insert Afro-Brazilians into cosmopolitan visions of flight."
+In 1924 Tarsila do Amaral painted "Carnaval em Madureira", which showed the replica of the Eiffel Tower and the airship built in Madureira for the Carnaval celebrations of that year, alongside Afro-Brazilians attending the event.
+During the 2004 carnival, the Unidos da Tijuca remembered the aviator, with several scientists – among them Nobel Prize winner Roald Hoffmann – dressed as Santos Dumont.